CPSC-1517/cpsc1517-1212-oa02-workbook-sHammer4/README.md

 # Basic Starter Kit

-## Owner your name
+## Owner Susanto Hammer

-alter this statement to indicate the usage of this repository
+alter this statement to indicate (ok) the usage of this repository